dojo/docs/dojox/info.rst

 Contributing new projects, or patches for existing projects are covered under the same rules as Dojo and Dijit.
 Code must adhere to The Dojo `Style Guidelines </StyleGuide>`_, and be covered under a `Contributor License Agreement <http://dojotoolkit.org/cla>`_ to ensure it may be distributed.
 Accepting a new project or patch for an existing project is left to the discretion of the project "owner", or in the case of top-level project, the DojoX BDFL (currently: Adam Peller)

 You are obviously more than welcome to create your own projects and modules that use the Dojo Toolkit and not contribute them to directly back to DojoX.
-Feel free to blog, design, and otherwise innovate using the Toolkit, and release it independently, though **contact us**, as we could love to evangelize your efforts!
+Feel free to blog, design, and otherwise innovate using the Toolkit, and release it independently, though **contact us**, as we would love to evangelize your efforts!